Notice: The SERC campus and trails are closed to the public Thursday, March 5, due to snow.

 Guided and Self-guided Canoe/Kayak Trails:

 During spring, summer and fall, SERC presents guided canoe trips along Muddy Creek for the whole family.
 Sign up for one of these two-hour trips and learn about the ecology of Chesapeake Bay wetlands and research conducted by our scientists.
 See our Calendar of Events for trip dates and times which are always on Saturdays, April through October.
 Minimum age: 6 years.
-Costs: $14/adult, $7/children 13 and under.
+Costs: $18/adult, $9/children 13 and under.
 Designed for beginning and intermediate paddlers.
 Life jacket, canoe, paddle and basic instruction provided before the trip.
 Contact Nicole Campbell (443-482-2300) to register.
 To view canoe trip dates, visit our calendar.

 Programming for Adults: